alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 # 💻 SPRINT 2 — Linux and Windows Client Integration

-> **Goal:** Join Linux and Windows client machines to the Samba Active Directory domain.
-This sprint covers installing the required client packages, configuring authentication, creating Organizational Units (OUs), managing users and groups, and enforcing Group Policy Objects (GPOs).
+> **Goal:** Join Linux desktop and server machines to the `lab12.lan` Samba Active Directory domain.
+This sprint walks through installing the required client-side packages, configuring Kerberos and Winbind, modifying PAM and NSS to authenticate domain users at the OS level, creating Organizational Units and user accounts, and enforcing domain-wide security policies through Group Policy Objects (GPOs).

 <br>